rolldown/rolldown/docs/guide/in-depth/module-types.md

 # Module Types

 As a web bundler, JavaScript is not the only file type with built-in support in Rolldown.
 For example, Rolldown can handle TypeScript and JSX files directly, parsing and transforming them to JavaScript before bundling them.
-We refer to these file types with fist-class support in Rolldown as **Module Types**.
+We refer to these file types with first-class support in Rolldown as **Module Types**.

 ## How module types affect users